Express Insurance (DHA:EIL) Interest Coverage: 0 (At Loss) (As of . 20)

 Comparable Companies

 Express Insurance Ltd operates in the insurance industry in Bangladesh.
-The company provides fire insurance, motor insurance, cargo insurance, theft insurance, workmen's compensation insurance, and property insurance.
+The company provides general insurance products that include fire insurance, motor insurance, cargo insurance, theft insurance, workmen's compensation insurance, and property insurance.